monikasuthar/Twitter-Analysis-Dashboard/README.md

 # Twitter-Analysis-Dashboard
-This project is a Twitter Analysis Dashboard built using Power BI.
-It helps visualize and analyze Twitter data.

-## Features
-- Tweet volume over time
-- Top hashtags and mentions
-- User engagement (likes, retweets, replies)
-- Interactive filters and visuals
+Hi, I'm Monika

+This project involves analyzing Twitter data using Power BI to uncover key insights.
+The dashboard provides a clear and interactive way to explore how users engage on Twitter over time.

-## Tools Used
+Tools used:
-- Power BI Desktop
+- Power BI
 - Power Query
 - DAX
-- Twitter data
+- Twitter data (CSV)

+Thanks for checking it out!